-Input from state, local, and Tribal governments is essential to the success of the BDC.
+Input from state, local, and Tribal governments is essential to the success of the FCC's Broadband Data Collection (BDC).
 We invite these entities to actively engage with this effort.

 How Can Governmental Entities Participate in the BDC?